-Before we begin with the preparation tips for CBSE Class 12 Chemistry paper, it is important that we know about the units covered and the weightage each one of them carries.
+Before we begin with the preparation tips for CBSE Class 12 Chemistry paper, it is important that we know about the units covered and the weight each one of them carries.
 CBSE class 12 syllabus for Chemistry covers the fundamental concepts of Chemistry and the main idea here is to be clear about the topics included from their basic level.
 The theory paper is held for 70 marks and 30 marks are kept aside for internals and practicals.
-Unit-wise CBSE Class 12 syllabus for the Chemistry paper along with their marks allotted are given below in the table:
+Unit-wise CBSE class 12 syllabus 2020 for the Chemistry paper along with their marks allotted are given below in the table:

-CBSE Class 12 Syllabus for Chemistry
+Important Topics of CBSE Class 12 Chemistry

 Weightage (Marks allotted)